New Deutsche Bank chief under pressure to reverse fortunes fast

 But the list of problems is long.

-Deutsche Bank is plagued with fines and investigations, suffers high operating costs and militant unions, and faces huge investments to modernize technology and restructure.
+Deutsche Bank is plagued with fines and investigations, suffers high operating costs and militant unions, and faces huge investments to modernise technology and restructure.

 The group is also saddled with a sprawling investment bank that it nurtured in sharp contrast to cutbacks at rivals such as Credit Suisse and Barclays.